-While much of what we do as organic gardeners focuses on watching out for "bad" bugs—those pesky ones who eat our plants and spread diseases—it is just as important to know which bugs we should be welcoming into our gardens.
+While much of what we do as organic gardeners focus on watching out for "bad" bugs—those pesky ones who eat our plants and spread diseases—it is just as important to know which bugs we should be welcoming into our gardens.
 These beneficial insects pollinate our plants and are more effective than we could ever hope to be at keeping insect pests under control.
 There are many beneficial insects, and the five featured here are easily recognizable and common in most gardens.
 If you see them hanging around, you're doing something right!

 01 of 05

 If you're growing vegetables, you need bees.
 Crops such as melons, pumpkins and other squashes, apples and other tree fruit and many others are pollinated by bees.
 In fact, one out of every three bites of our food, including fruit, vegetables, chocolate, coffee, nuts, and spices, relies on pollinators.
 Without plenty of these helpful insects buzzing around your garden, you'd have to be sure to hand-pollinate.

 Plant a variety of flowering plants for continuous bloom and nectar sources all season long.
 Leave some of your soil un-mulched to attract ground bees.
 Have a shallow water source, such as a saucer or mud puddle available for the bees.
 Leave a dead tree standing, if at all possible.
 Mason bees may make their home there.
 Adding a honeybee hive near your garden is a great way to ensure pollination, plus it is a fun--and tasty--hobby.